 Measures of Association

-It refers to a wide variety of co-efficients which are required to measure the statistical strength of different variables.
-There are many statistical distinctions associated for the understanding of the association between statistical measures.
-The statistical measures are different from statistical significance.
+This term refers to a wide variety of coefficients that are required to measure the statistical strength of different variables.
+There are many statistical distinctions associated with the understanding of the relationship between statistical measures.
+Statistical measures are different from statistical significance.
 Measures of association assume a categorical or continuous level of data.
-Perfect predictive monotonicity, as well as perfect ordered monotonicity, is impossible to achieve at the same time in a measure of association.
+Perfect predictive monotonicity and perfect ordered monotonicity are impossible to achieve at the same time in a measure of association.

-The categorical data includes nominal or cordial data level, whereas the casual direction followed by the measure of association is based on symmetrical or asymmetrical direction.
-Measures of association can be categorized into four types, including; concordant pairs, discordant pairs, tied pairs on one variable and tied pairs on the other variable.
+Categorical data include data at nominal or ordinal levels, whereas the causal direction followed by the measure of association is based on symmetry or asymmetry.
+Measures of association can be categorized into four types, including, concordant pairs, discordant pairs, tied pairs on one variable, and tied pairs on the other variable.

-Causality refers to any reason which leads to a specific disease in order to diagnose a disease timely and to take preventative or curative measures.
-A cause can be sufficient or necessary or both in order to create an effect leading to a specific disease.
+Causality refers to any reason that leads to a specific disease in order for timely diagnosis and to take preventative or curative measures.
+A cause can be sufficient, necessary, or both, in order to create an effect leading to a specific disease.
 There can be more than one causal mechanism leading to a single disease.

-The causality relationship refers to the association between cause and its effect on an individual.
-There are several factors in causality, such as:
+The causality relationship refers to the association between cause and its effect on an individual and includes predisposing, enabling, precipitating, and reinforcing factors.

 Bradford has defined criteria to define a cause and effect relationship.